How to Support the Skin’s Natural Balance(And Why It Matters)

 Over-exfoliation

-Using scrubs, chemical peels, or acids too may compromise the skin’s natural oils
+Overusing physical scrubs, chemical peels, or acids can strip away the skin’s natural oils, disrupting its delicate balance.

 Overuse of actives

-Layering retinol, vitamin C, AHAs, BHAs, or benzoyl peroxide daily can lead to irritation and sensitivity.
+Layering retinol, vitamin C, AHAs, BHAs, or benzoyl peroxide daily can lead to sensitivity.

 Harsh cleansers

-Cleansers with sulfates, high pH, or alcohol can strip the skin of moisture and disturb the acid mantle.
+Cleansers with sulfates, high pH, or alcohol can strip the skin of moisture and disrupt the skin’s acid mantle.

 Hot water